Strong & Fierce

 As years went by, I married and moved out of my parents home.
 Fear and anxiey came crawling back into my life slowly, so I didn’t notice until it got really bad.
 I could feel my chest tightening, my mind racing, all of it.
 Anxiety came back with a vengence.
 I was able to recognize that it was anxiety, so I rebuked it.
 We must understand that we war not against flesh and blood, but with the spirits of the enemy.
 I knew it was the enemy attacking me.
-After a year and a half of being married, we had the Feast if Tabernacles!
-It was a wondeful time.
-But the summer before, I was dealing with a lot of fear.
+I was dealing with a lot of fear.
 A lot of the fear was irrational.
 I was seeing things in my room that weren’t really there, I had demonic dream, after demonic dream.
 For weeks I hardly slept because not only did I nurse my daughter throughout the night but I was really afraid to sleep.
-We had a deliverence conference at our church late summer and that helped me reralize that it was all the enemy attacking me.
-When the Feast of Tabernacles came around, we had a night of worship and prayer.
+We had a deliverence conference at our church that summer summer and that helped me realize that it was all the enemy attacking me.
+One night at church we had a night of worship and prayer.
 I felt led to go to the front for deliverence.
-I was delivered of fear and trama.
+I was delivered of fear and trauma.
 I also had a demon that was tormenting me at night, and after that night of being delivered I haven’t been afraid.
 Fear has been stripped from me.
 Something that has been a part of me all my life is gone.
 I can feel it try to come back every now and then, but I know that through the name of Jesus, I am set free.
 I know that through His name, I can rebuke any unclean spirit and they cannot rule my life.
 I want the same for you all.
 I want you all to know that you are His, and that you don’t have to dwell in your anxiety, in your depression, or in your fear.
 You can be set free.
 If you just call out to Him and rebuke the spirit, it will flee, and you will be free.

 Written by Olivia Mancini